stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/4-services.md

 kubectl exec -it test-client -- wget -qO- multi-label-service-v2
 ```

+!!! info
     Notice how the first service (without the version selector) sends traffic to all pods matching app=multi-label and tier=backend (both v1 and v2), while the second service only sends traffic to v2 pods.

 ### Task 8: Headless Services